gro-ove/actools/README.md

 # AcTools (and Content Manager)

 Set of utils and apps designed for Assetto Corsa.
-If you have any interest in them, please, let me know.
-If you want to rebuild some projects, you can take some missing DLLs [here](https://trello.com/c/JoXMYzwx/47-about-avs).
+If you have any interest in them, please, [let me know](https://trello.com/c/w5xT6ssZ/49-contacts).
 Some obsolete projects are moved [here](https://github.com/gro-ove/actools-utils).

 ## Common libraries